-The technical guidance documents referred to above2-5 all suggest that a culture-based method utilising Middlebrook 7H10 agar is used for the detection of environmental mycobacteria.
+The technical guidance documents referred to above suggest that a culture-based method utilizing Middlebrook 7H10 agar may be used for the detection of environmental mycobacteria [2-5].
 Unfortunately, this requires a 28-day incubation period before the final result is available.
-All these documents2-5 suggest that alternative media can be used.
-HTM 01-06 states that the use of alternative media may allow for a shorter incubation time if validation data is available, whilst BS EN ISO 15883 Part 4 states that " Equivalent media can be used if they can be shown to lead to the same results".
-Molecular methods such as Polymerase Chain Reaction (PCR) offer a significant time saving and present the results in a near real-time period and can therefore be a suitable alternative to Middlebrook 7H10 agar.
+All these documents suggest that alternative media can be used.
+HTM 01-06 states that the use of alternative media may allow for a shorter incubation time if validation data are available, whereas BS EN ISO 15883 Part 4 states that 'Equivalent media can be used if they can be shown to lead to the same results' [2,3].
+Molecular methods such as polymerase chain reaction offer a significant time saving, presenting the results in a near real-time period, and can therefore be a suitable alternative to Middlebrook 7H10 agar [91].
 If using molecular methods, consideration will also need to be given to possibility of failures due to remaining fragments of organisms that would not have been culturable using traditional methods.
 Anecdotally, Working Party members indicated that it is a common practice to use molecular methods at the commissioning stage of new installations.
 The connection of new EWDs to the new final rinse water supply ring is typically allowed upon the receipt of a molecular method pass.
-This practice speeds up the installation process averting the need to wait for the results of a 28-day Middlebrook agar test.
+This practice speeds up the installation process, averting the need to wait for the results of a 28day Middlebrook agar test.
 Subsequent culture-based test may be undertaken on the supply from the EWD before allowing the processing of bronchoscopes within the machine.
 As the acceptance of molecular methods increases, wider adoption for routine monitoring of environmental mycobacteria may be possible.
-Similar principles can be applied for the detection of other microorganisms of significance.
+Similar principles can be applied for the detection of other micro-organisms of significance.

-The Working Party concluded that, for results to be standardised, all laboratories are required to follow the methodology described in BS EN ISO 15883-1:2009+A1:2014 for TVC testing.
-A summary of the recommended testing methodology is available in Table 1 and in Appendix 7, which has been adapted from BS EN ISO standards and provides rationale for each of the recommendations.
-If wishing to do so, laboratories can adopt molecular-based approaches to detecting microorganisms of significance.
-However, there are no molecular-based alternatives to TVC and endotoxin levels, and these must still be tested using the methodology specified in the BS EN ISO 15883-1:2009+A1:2014 standards.
+The Working Party concluded that, for results to be standardized, all laboratories are required to follow the methodology described in BS EN ISO 15883-1:2009+A1:2014/15883-4:2018 for TVC testing [2].
+A summary of the recommended testing methodology is available in Table I and in Appendix 7, which has been adapted from BS EN ISO standards and provides the rationale for each of the recommendations.
+If wishing to do so, laboratories can adopt molecular-based approaches to detecting micro-organisms of significance.
+However, there are no molecular-based alternatives to TVC and endotoxin levels, and these must still be tested using the methodology specified in the BS EN ISO 15883-1:2009+A1:2014/15883-4:2018 standards [2].